rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 ## Installing postfix

-Aside from postfix, we will need mailx for testing when complete.
+Aside from postfix, we will need _mailx_ for testing our ability to send emails.
 To install both, and any dependencies required, enter the following on the Rocky Linux server command line:

 `dnf install postfix mailx`